 From Sonic Retro

 Sonic Eraser (ソニックイレイザー) is a 1991 puzzle game that was downloadable for players that had Sega Game Toshokan, an online game downloading service for the Sega Mega Drive in Japan.
-Because the service is now long defunct, the game was unknown to much of the Sonic community for a time.
-The game was later released in 2004 on Sega of Japan's website, and it received more widespread attention as it was noticed by English-speaking Sonic fans this time around.
+Because the service has long since become defunct, the game was unknown to much of the Sonic community for a time.
+The game was later re-released in 2004 on Sega's B-Club! download service in Japan, and received more widespread attention as it was noticed by English-speaking Sonic fans.